Kurento/kurento/source/Developer_and_Programmer_Guide.rst

 available if the server provided the resource size in advance in the first request (the one that initiated the stream).
-If resource size is not available at start time, the video component does not show any kind of progress bar, switching into *live* mode. *Stream Oriented GE Kurento* is currently supporting only *live* mode, independently whether the media resource is or not available in advance.
+If resource size is not available at start time, the video component does not show any kind of progress bar, switching into *live* mode. *Kurento* is currently supporting only *live* mode, independently whether the media resource is or not available in advance.

 When designing streaming services it is also very important to determine the type of service that is being offered.
 There are two main